dahnny/How-To-Build-Car-Marketplace-with-React/how-to-build-car-marketplace-with-react.md

 ```

-The first step is to check if the user has the CeloExtensionWallet installed by checking if the "window.celo" object exists.
+The first step is to check if the user has the CeloExtensionWallet installed by checking if the `window.celo` object exists.
 If it does not exist, the function will use the console to inform the user that they need to install the wallet.

-If the "window.celo" object does exist, a notification will be sent to the user in the console to approve this DApp and try the window.celo.enable() function.
+If the `window.celo` object does exist, a notification will be sent to the user in the console to approve this DApp and try the `window.celo.enable()` function.
 This will open a pop-up dialogue in the UI that asks for the user's permission to connect the DApp to the CeloExtensionWallet.

 If an error is caught during this process, the user would be informed that they must approve the dialogue to use the DApp.

-After the user approves the DApp, create a web3 object using the window.celo object as the provider.
-This web3 object can then be used to create a new kit instance, which will be saved to the kit state.
+After the user approves the DApp, create a `web3` object using the `window.celo` object as the provider.
+This `web3` object can then be used to create a new kit instance, which will be saved to the kit state.
 This kit instance will have the functionality to interact with the Celo Blockchain.

-You would then access the user's account by utilizing the web3 object and kit instance that have been created.
+You would then access the user's account by utilizing the `web3` object and kit instance that have been created.

-After creating the new kit instance, use the method kit.web3.eth.getAccounts() to get an array of the connected user's addresses.
-Use the first address from this array and set it as the default user address by using kit.defaultAccount.
+After creating the new kit instance, use the method `kit.web3.eth.getAccounts()` to get an array of the connected user's addresses.
+Use the first address from this array and set it as the default user address by using `kit.defaultAccount`.
 This will allow the address to be used globally in the DApp.

-Now, create an asynchronous function called `getBalance` that retrieves the user's balance and updates the corresponding state variables
+Now, create an asynchronous function called `getBalance()` that retrieves the user's balance and updates the corresponding state variables

 ```js
   const getBalance = async () => {